t4rra/CCStopper/README_old.md

 > Please donate your time!
 If you have Powershell/Batch knowledge, contribute to the project!
 If not, finding bugs and suggesting features is just as helpful!
 </details>

-## Issues
+## Adding Entries to Hosts Blocklist
-Found a bug?
-Something not working?
-Please open an issue!
-Please read through the issue form, and check for existing/closed issues before submitting.
+The `data` branch of CCStopper contains a `hosts.txt` file that has a list of addresses that CCStopper will block.
+If you think an address from adobe should be blocked, open a pull request with the address added to the bottom of the list.
+Also state why the address should be added to the hosts block.

-## Contributing
+## New Features
-> Want to support this project?
-Please donate your time!
-If you have Powershell/Batch knowledge, contribute to the project!
-If not, finding bugs and suggesting features is just as helpful!
+I work on new features in the dev branch.
+Most of the time, I'll include a section in the README with proposed changes. (there used to be a project board but i was too lazy to update it)

-### Alternate Distributions/Modifications
+## Alternate Distributions/Modifications
 > I cannot offer any support for CCStopper unless it's a release from this repository.

 I have no problems with this and enjoy seeing what people do with my code!
 Please make sure that your fork complies with this repository's license, and that the user knows it's not a modified release.
 Also, if you make any improvements, please consider making a pull request!

-### Adding Entries to Hosts Blocklist
+## Known Issues
-The `data` branch of CCStopper contains a `hosts.txt` file that has a list of addresses that CCStopper will block.
-If you think an address from adobe should be blocked, open a pull request with the address added to the bottom of the list.
-Also state why the address should be added to the hosts block.
+Check the [issues](https://github.com/eaaasun/CCStopper/issues) page for the latest issues.
+I try to respond to all of them ASAP, but this is a side project and I like to touch grass too.

 ## Disclaimer/Notice